+In the event of a power cut, lifts will stop working.
+Should you be stuck on a lift due to a power cut or other failure, act as follows:

+Contact the lift maintenance emergency line:

+- by mobile phone - (KONE Hissit Oy, 080015063)

+When necessary, you can call the general emergency number 112.
-Good to know during a power cut

-- electrical appliances that have been switched on (e.g. cookers or ovens) should be switched off so that they do not pose a fire risk when the power comes back on

-- the fridge and freezer will go out and should not be opened to prevent food spoilage - the water supply may be interrupted during a power cut, as the water supply pumps are powered by electricity
+Good to know during a power cut - electrical appliances that have been switched on (e.g. cooker or ovens) should be switched off so that they do not pose a fire risk when the power comes back on - the fridge and freezer will go out and you should avoid opening them so that food does not spoil - the water supply may be interrupted during a power cut, as the water supply pumps run on electricity.

-In the event of an anticipated power cut, efforts will be made to inform the public in advance.
 It is not always possible to provide information in advance.
 You can find out about anticipated power cuts by following the information provided by the authorities, for example via YLE.

-8 Civil defence
+9 Civil defence